Kat632/MS1-Rapier-Marketing/README.md

 **Wireframes**

-index.html
 ![Home page - index.html](assets/images/readme-imgs/rapier-wireframes_index.jpg)

-planning.html
+*index.html*

 ![Planning page - planning.html](assets/images/readme-imgs/rapier-wireframes_planning.jpg)

-tactics.html
+*planning.html*

 ![Tactics page - tactics.html](assets/images/readme-imgs/rapier-wireframes_tactics.jpg)

-contact.html
+*tactics.html*

 ![Contact page - contact.html](assets/images/readme-imgs/rapier-wireframes_contact.jpg)
+*contact.html*

 **Differences to Design**

 *   In the original design, there were two buttons over the hero image on the home page that were meant to link to either further down the page, or to take you to a different page.
 I realised that adding these buttons was not going to enhance the navigation of the site, but rather confuse it.

 *   I added colour to the wireframes in order to show them to the client.
 Having seen the wireframes, the client requested that his blue colour #2F5596 be used, that he wanted more white space and that I was not to use too much red in the scheme because he feels it can be seen negatively and convey the wrong message.
-This is why the What We Do and Testimonial boxes on the home page are now all blue.
+This is why in the finished version of the website, the What We Do and Testimonial boxes on the home page are now all blue.

 *   There are random icons on the wireframe images too because I was discussing which ones to use with the client and I forgot to remove them before I took the screenshots.